A dynamic Bayesian Markov model for health economic evaluations of interventions in infectious disease: Methods

 The computational effort is reduced by fitting models that do not involve complex ODEs, while still allowing for mixing patterns within the population.
-Another potential advantage of the dynamic MM framework is that it is fairly simple to incorporate exclusively probabilistic model parameters, even if the model is complex with an extremely large number of parameters and states.
-In contrast, the related computational effort in a comparable ODE-based model would be extremely high.
+Another potential advantage of the dynamic MM framework is that it is fairly simple to incorporate suitable probability distributions on all model parameters, even if the model is complex with an extremely large number of parameters and states.
+In contrast, the related computational effort in a comparable ODE-based model would be extremely high due to i) numerical integration, e.g. through the Runge-Kutta solver \cite{Dreyer}; ii) considerably smaller step sizes of ODE solvers when compared to the cycle length of discrete-time models; and iii) accounting for competing risks in the transition rates as elaborated above.
+The model can be easily extended to include a high number of age cohorts for infectious diseases with age-specific prevalence such as HPV; we present this application including 24 age cohorts at manageable computational effort elsewhere \cite{Haeussler}.

-A probabilistic approach is particularly relevant because, for obvious ethical and practical reasons, it is invariably difficult (if possible at all) to obtain and use experimental evidence to inform the pathogen transmission probability $\beta$ and the active contact rate $\omega$ --- arguably the crucial parameters.
+Accounting for parameter uncertainty is particularly relevant because, for obvious ethical and practical reasons, it is invariably difficult (if possible at all) to obtain and use experimental evidence to inform the pathogen transmission probability $\beta$ and the active contact rate $\omega$ --- arguably the crucial parameters.
 Often observational studies or expert opinions are the only available information with the consequence that large uncertainty remains over the most likely range, let alone the ``true'' value of the parameters.
 A Bayesian approach may provide great benefit in allowing this uncertainty to be fully propagated and perhaps in integrating different sources of evidence (e.g.\ using evidence synthesis \cite{Welton}); this indeed has been advocated for MMs in the health economics literature \cite{Welton,Cooperetal,Baio2}.
+In \cite{Korostil}, $\beta$ is assigned a Uniform distribution in the interval [0;1], which essentially amounts to allowing any value (between 0 and 100\%) as equally possible.
+We have performed extensive sensitivity analysis to this parameter in the HPV model and found that the prevalence outcome was highly sensitive to this parameter (results \mbox{not published).}

 In a Bayesian dynamic MM setting, it is possible to assign prior distributions to the parameters $(\beta,\omega)$ to represent the state of science --- if data are available, these are updated into posterior distributions although it is possible to still propagate uncertainty in the priors even when no data on pathogen transmission or active contacts are observed.
 In addition, the quantity $\psi_t$ is estimated for each cycle as a function of transition probabilities, which can also be modelled using suitable distributions.
 This modelling process induces a probability distribution on $\psi_t$ and \textit{a fortiori} also on $\lambda_t$, which is defined as a function of the three random parameters $(\beta,\omega,\psi_t)$.
 Thus, the corresponding transition probabilities $\pi_{\mbox{ {1,2,t}}}$ are modelled probabilistically, meaning that uncertainty in the population dynamics is propagated through the economic~model.